 The project includes a 60.5m-high dam and underground desilting complex and a 27MW Francis unit.
 It supplies Himachal Pradesh and the Northern Regional Grid States in India.
 A high-voltage transmission system (220kV) transports power from the Nathpa Jhakri hydro station to Haryana’s grid system.

 The original plan called for a five-year construction period, but a rockslide shortly after the civil contract was signed in 1993 required extensive stabilisation work, and the project had to be redesigned.
 Main equipment orders were placed in March 1994, and substations and other electrical equipment were ordered in October 1996.

 The delay was aggravated by disagreements between the contractors and the sponsors.
-Further disruption came from labour troubles and alleged discrepancies between the bid documents' data and actual site conditions.
+The further disruption came from labour troubles and alleged discrepancies between the bid documents’ data and actual site conditions.

-Flash floods in August 2000 led to extensive loss of time and money to the project, and caused so much destruction to the dam and power house that the World Bank almost wrote off the project.
-Soon after it was taken over by the National Hydroelectric Power Corporation, though, employees worked round the clock to complete all restoration works to the pre-flood level.
+Flash floods in August 2000 led to extensive loss of time and money to the project and caused so much destruction to the dam and powerhouse that the World Bank almost wrote off the project.
+Soon after it was taken over by the National Hydroelectric Power Corporation, employees worked round-the-clock to complete all restoration works to the pre-flood level.
 At the October 2001 and March 2002 review missions, the World Bank commended the phenomenal progress of works at the project sites and expressed its full satisfaction.